1964–65 NBA season

-The 1964–65 NBA Season was the 19th season of the National Basketball Association.
+The 1964–65 NBA season was the 19th season of the National Basketball Association.
 The season ended with the Boston Celtics winning their 7th straight NBA Championship, beating the Los Angeles Lakers 4 games to 1 in the NBA Finals.

 Season recap

 Preseason

 The season marked real change for the league.
 NBA Commissioner Maurice Podoloff, who had held the office since the formation of the league (as the Basketball Association of America) in 1946, retired.
 Walter Kennedy took over his position.
-Bob Cousy, the Boston Celtic star, had retired also.

 Regular season

 Red Auerbach's loaded Boston Celtics won 62 of 80 games in the nine team league.
 The balanced Celts had seven ten-point scorers plus the defense and rebounding of Bill Russell.
 Boston led the league in both of those team stats.

 Four other teams won half their games or better.
 The Los Angeles Lakers won the West Division with 49 wins in 80 games behind superstars Elgin Baylor and Jerry West.
 The Cincinnati Royals won 48 of 80 games with their own two superstars, Oscar Robertson and Jerry Lucas.
 The St. Louis Hawks had seven ten-point scorers also and won 45 of 80 games, but lost star Bob Pettit to knee injury.
 The Philadelphia 76ers won half of their 80 games while working Wilt Chamberlain into their scheme.
 Chamberlain joined the team in mid-season right after the all-star game, a move which instantly made the new 76ers contenders.